Deriving the non-perturbative gravitational dual of quantum Liouville theory from BCFT operator algebra: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this paper, we have shown that the path-integral of quantum Liouville CFT can be expressed as a discrete state-sum.
-This is made possible by the contractible boundary we proposed here that closes holes in the 2D path-integral.
-The path-integral written in this form can be written as a strange correlator $\langle \Omega | \Psi_{\mathcal{U}_q(SL(2,\mathbb{R})}\rangle$, much like the case of RCFTs \cite{Chen:2022wvy,Cheng:2023kxh}.
-This wave-function is a Turaev-Viro-like formulation of an irrational TQFT based on representations of $\mathcal{U}_q(SL(2,\mathbb{R}))$.
-We do not claim to produce a complete Turaev-Viro formulation of an irrational TQFT because these 6j symbols are not expected to allow for a 4-1 move (i.e. turning 4 tetrahedra into 1) \footnote{We thank Mengyang Zhang for discussions on this issue.
-We note that the 4-1 move is the cause of divergence suffered by other constructions of irrational TV state sum as discussed in \cite{Collier:2023fwi}.}, but only the 2-3 move (as guaranteed by the pentagon equation) and removal of pairs of tetrahedra by the orthogonality condition.
-Without the 4-1 move we cannot guarantee to triangulate the 3-manifold in completely arbitrary ways.
-However, keeping only the pentagon relation and orthogonality was enough to reproduce the CFT path-integral while allowing the CFT path-integral to be triangulated in arbitrary ways.
+This is made possible by the shrinkable boundary we proposed here that closes holes in the 2D path-integral.
+The path-integral written in this form can be written as a strange correlator $\langle \Omega | \Psi_{\mathcal{U}_q(sl(2,\mathbb{R})}\rangle$, much like the case of RCFTs \cite{Chen:2022wvy,Cheng:2023kxh}.
+This wave-function is a Turaev-Viro-like formulation of an irrational TQFT based on representations of $\mathcal{U}_q(sl(2,\mathbb{R}))$.
+We do not claim to produce a complete Turaev-Viro formulation of an irrational TQFT because these $6j$ symbols are not expected to allow for a 1-4 move (i.e. adding a bulk vertex in the bulk, and turning 1 tetrahedron into 4) \footnote{We thank Mengyang Zhang for discussions on this issue.
+We note that the 1-4 move is the cause of divergence suffered by other constructions of irrational TV state sum as discussed in \cite{Collier:2023fwi}.}, but only the 2-3 move (as guaranteed by the pentagon equation, which is the BCFT crossing relation) and removal of pairs of tetrahedra by the orthogonality condition.
+Without the 1-4 move we cannot guarantee to triangulate the 3-manifold in completely arbitrary ways.
+However, keeping only the pentagon relation and orthogonality was enough to reproduce the CFT path-integral while allowing the CFT path-integral to be triangulated in arbitrary ways\footnote{We can add boundary vertices and get a convergent answer, but not the bulk vertices.}.
 We produce a canonical triangulation of the 3D bulk that is well behaved locally and seems to be so globally whenever the Liouville path-integral is itself expected to be so too.
 We expect that this wave-function should be related to the Teichmuller TQFT \cite{EllegaardAndersen:2011vps} and the recently proposed Virasoro TQFT \cite{Collier:2023fwi, Collier:2024mgv}.
-And interestingly, in the large central charge limit, using an analytic continued form of the asymptotics of the quantum 6j symbol for certain representations of $\mathcal{U}_q(SL(2,\mathbb{R}))$, we show that the wavefunction $ | \Psi_{\mathcal{U}_q(SL(2,\mathbb{R}))}\rangle$ reduces to $\exp{(-S_{EH})}$, where the Einstein Hilbert action is evaluated on a hyperbolic space $H$ which came from gluing hyperbolic tetrahedra together.
+And interestingly, in the large central charge limit, using the asymptotics of the quantum $6j$ symbol for certain representations of $\mathcal{U}_q(sl(2,\mathbb{R}))$, we show that the wavefunctions of $ | \Psi_{\mathcal{U}_q(sl(2,\mathbb{R}))}\rangle$ reduces to $\exp{(-S_{EH})}$, where the Einstein Hilbert action is evaluated on a hyperbolic space $H$ which came from gluing hyperbolic tetrahedra together.
+The result also extends beyond the large $c$ limit, enabling a non-perturbative summation over quantum geometries.
 By construction, the boundary of $H$ is the 2D surface on which the CFT path-integral is performed.
 The full Liouville path-integral instructs the precise sum over the constituent tetrahedra of $H$ of different shapes and sizes that would faithfully reproduce itself.
 This construction also naturally produces a geodesic network which is the set of variables of the 3D bulk theory.

 There are several important applications and many interesting future problems that we would like to discuss to different level of details here.